 Unlike some four-year bachelor’s programs based largely on theory, the concrete science technology program contains a mixture of theory, management practices and hands-on training.

 “I really enjoy our hands-on training.
-I think this is what sets us apart from other programs,” says student Jeremiah Dyer, a former math teacher who used to do hardscaping and masonry work during his summers before he switched gears to be a stay-at-home dad.
+I think this is what sets us apart from other programs,” says student Jeremiah Dyer.
+Dyer is a former math teacher who used to do hardscaping and masonry work during his summers.
+This was before switching gears to become a stay-at-home dad.

-“I feel you can read, watch videos or see someone demonstrate how to do something, but there is nothing like doing it.
-Our program prepares students for what they’ll be doing in the field,” says Dyer, who graduated this spring and will soon re-enter the workforce.
+“If you can read, watch videos or see someone demonstrate how to do something, but there is nothing like doing it.
+Our program prepares students for what they’ll be doing in the field,” says Dyer.
+Dyer graduated this spring and will soon re-enter the workforce.

 The concrete science technology courses focus on giving the students more of a real-life experience than what they’ll get from textbooks.
 “Our students learn about mix design, and how to place concrete and finish it.
 They know how to do it all, even how to deal with irate customers,” Reber says.